Echinops6718/HealthInfo/Vitamin D.md

 Vitamin D is converted in the liver to calcidiol, then converted in the kidneys to its active form as the hormone calcitriol.
 Both of these processes are enzyme driven and require magnesium as a co-factor.
 Higher doses of vitamin D require proportionately more magnesium to complete the conversions.
+Vitamin D also increases calcium absorption from the GI system, and increased bioavailable calcium increases removal of magnesium from the body as well.
 Supplementing bioavailable magnesium concurrently is therefore recommended.

 #supplement #glaucoma-protective #retina-protective #diabetes-protective